 A police spokeswoman said the 22-year-old driver of the vehicle, who was breath-tested at the scene, was over the limit.

-He will appear in court in Christchurch on November 24 on one charge of driving with excess breath alcohol.
+He will appear in court in Christchurch on one charge of driving with excess breath alcohol.
 Police said the man's reading was more than 400 micrograms per litre of breath.
 The legal limit is 250mcg.